Chart Color Schemes

 Lochinvar lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Interstate migration contributed approximately 68.0% to the overall population gains in recent periods, with natural growth and overseas migration also being positive factors driving this growth.
-For demographic projections until 2041, AreaSearch is adopting ABS/Geoscience Australia's SA2-level projections released in 2024, using 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a 2021 base year are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on these projected demographic shifts, Lochinvar is expected to experience exceptional growth, placing it in the top 10 percent of Australia's non-metropolitan areas.
-By 2041, the suburb is projected to grow by an additional 836 persons, reflecting a decrease of approximately 31.0% in total population over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Exceptional growth, placing in the top 10 percent of regional areas across the nation, is predicted over the period with the suburb expected to expand by 2,720 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 91.7% in total over the 17 years.

 Frequently Asked Questions - Population